engineerping/mouse-control/README.md

 # mouse-control
 This free program can make your mouse shake at intervals.
-It is suitable for remote office staff who want to keep the computer from being locked screen at all times.
+It is suitable for those who want to keep the computer from being locked screen at all times.

 ### Note: Java 8 or later required